 A good player does not have to do all the silly fancy skills.
 I love some fancy footskills – like the chop or scissors – and I teach those, but players need to spend most of their training time on the most important skills.
 I have seen many players who can do the silly YouTube tricks but can’t actually play the game in a match.

 If you want to improve as a player you must know what to work on.
-Below I have listed the 8 best drills players can use to improve with a trainer/partner, or on your own if they have a wall or rebounder.
+Below I have listed the 8 best soccer drills players can use to improve first touch with a trainer/partner, or on your own if they have a wall or rebounder.
 (PS: This is the first in a series of articles so be sure to follow us for the next blog post in the SERIES – all 8 coming this Summer.)

 The right mix of technical training

 I remember reading something from a coach or parent about their opinion on how every ‘skills’ session they have seen is coaches working on stationary drills and how in a game players are never stationary.
-The statement is true that in a game players are moving and not stationary, but the higher the level the more stationary a player is when receiving because they are already so good at being in position.
+The statement is true that in a game players are moving and not stationary, but the higher the level the more stationary a player is when receiving.
+Pros are already so good at being in position.
 Also the pass is more accurate, so you don’t see a lot of ball chasing.

 In my professional opinion working on both stationary and game-like situations is how you want to train to stay sharp & healthy.
 If a player starts the session running full speed, while having to trap the ball they would have a harder time and they would get tired, diminishing the idea of getting many reps.
-And if a player had to run around doing skills the whole hour they would end up getting injured down the road because the body needs proper training & recovery.
+If a player had to run around doing skills the whole hour they would end up getting injured down the road because the body needs proper training & recovery.

 There has to be the right mix of training!
 To start out you want to get lots of touches and warm up time so stationary work is usually the time for this.
 Then once they are warmed up and stretched out you can start to do more game-like drills.